Appalachian elktoe: Distribution

-Endangerment
+Conservation status

 The Appalachian elktoe was listed "endangered" under the authority of the Endangered Species Act effective December 23, 1994.
 The exact cause for the decline of the species is unknown.
 Many factors have been blamed for the endangerment, including siltation from logging, mining, common agricultural practices, and also area construction work.
 Runoff into the river systems can seriously affect the species' survival, since the mussels only live in clean, well-oxygenated streams.
 The runoff and discharge of pollutants from industrial, agricultural, and municipal sources can cause major damage to the sensitive species.
 Human alterations of the species' habitat, such as dredging, damming, and other forms of channel manipulation, also have been considered responsible for declining populations.
 Changing aquatic environments without proper sedimentation control does not only negatively affect river mussels, but most other freshwater species as well.

 Mussels are somewhat stationary; they are unable to move long distances, which is why they live in very specific, stable habitats that fulfill all of their needs.
 Their immobility hinders their survival, because they are unable to adapt to constantly changing aquatic environments.
 When their habitat is constantly being tampered with, they are unable to fully develop and reproduce.

 The species was first noticed to be declining in populations some time after Hurricane Frances and Hurricane Ivan hit the Southeastern region of the United States in the early 1990s.
 Although the landscape was changed due to the high winds and heavy rain of the hurricanes, naturally occurring storms do not threaten the Appalachian elktoe.
 When humans tamper with the naturally occurring state of the streams however, it is very difficult for the Appalachian elktoe, as well as other mussel species, to remain healthy.